 You may want to avoid using chemical weed killers in a playground area.
 That doesn’t mean you’re out of options if you want to kill the weeds sprouting up in the playground.

-Salt is a powerful way to stop weed growth.
-You can dissolve salt in vinegar or boiling water and use it in your other weed killing methods.
+When used carefully, salt is a powerful way to stop weed growth.
+You can dissolve salt in vinegar or boiling water and use it in your other weed-killing methods.
 Salt will boost the weed-killing effectiveness of these strategies and stop weeds from sprouting up in your playground again.

 Even tough weeds can’t sprout in salty soil, and salt present in the soil won’t be harmful to children on the playground.
 You can effectively turn your playground into a weed-free zone with a little salt.

 Care should be taken when using salt because it is so powerful.
-If water runoff from the playground will affect lawn grass or garden plants, it will kill them.
+If water runoff from the playground will affect lawn grass, garden plants, or a flower bed, it will kill them.
 Make sure to use salt only where it won’t spread to areas where you want plants to grow.

 Stop Weed Growth with Corn Gluten Meal